Google Ads Conversion Tracking Post IOS 14

-Many marketers were affected by the disappearance of GLCID parameter in Google Ads paid traffic after the April 26th update.
-To comply with Apple App Tracking Transparency restrictions, Google had to start sending WBRAID and GBRAID parameters instead, providing anonymized way to track ad conversions.
+Many marketers were affected by the disappearance of GCLID parameter in Google Ads paid traffic after the 26 April 2021 update.
+To comply with Apple App Tracking Transparency restrictions, Google had to start sending wBraid and gBraid parameters instead, providing anonymized way to track ad conversions.
 In this post we'll discuss the implications, what it means for tracking and how Able can be used to keep tracking conversions for Google Ads traffic without GLCIDs.

 Background